It’s finally time.

-Some specialty stitches require a specific presser foot.
-Find out what presser feet come with your machine if it does multiple stitches.
-You may need to purchase them separately.
+Usually the standard or zig-zag foot will be the one you use, but some specialty stitches require a specific presser foot.
+Find out what presser feet come with your machine.

 The Best Sewing Machine for You

-By answering the ten questions, you’ll be in a position to know what you want and don’t want in a sewing machine.
+By having thought through these ten questions, you’ll be in a position to know what you want and don’t want in a sewing machine.

 This knowledge will give you an advantage when shopping for a sewing machine.